cube-js/cube/docs/Schema/segments.md

   }
 }
 ```

-After creating segment you can choose it in segments section and receive partitioned data.
+After creating a segment, you can choose it in the segments section and receive partitioned data.